 How Did Vanderbilt Do?

-I mention Vanderbilt because it has one of the highest-profile Centers for Precision Medicine in the U.S. Vanderbilt ranked all the way at the very bottom of US News' Top-20 medical schools for CMS management quality after patients are diagnosed with sepsis by CMS criteria, and also near the bottom of all US hospitals reporting to Medicare.
+I mention Vanderbilt because it has one of the highest-profile Centers for Precision Medicine in the U.S. With a score of 15, Vanderbilt ranked all the way at the very bottom of US News' Top-20 medical schools for CMS management quality after patients are diagnosed with sepsis by CMS criteria, and also near the bottom of all US hospitals reporting to Medicare.
+This ranked Vanderbilt at about #2900 of about 3000 reporting U.S. hospitals.

 Use of the measure has been criticized in some circles (e.g. here for summary and here for recent article in Annals of Internal Medicine by Pepper et al.) For a current article in JAMA by Klompas et al. at Harvard, here.
 Rhee at Harvard has published some of the first articles on SEP-1.
 Rhee et al. reports that, in early data, meeting or not meeting the SEP-1 measure was not associated with any impact on outcomes in corrected data; here (trade press here).
 She discusses other limitations of SEP-1 relative to measuring quality, here.
 (Rhee has also written about biomarkers to help manage antibiotics in sepsis; here; SEP-1 lacks any biomarkers except lactic acid for organ failure.)